 Evenity can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur while taking Evenity.
 These lists do not include all possible side effects.

 For more information about the possible side effects of Evenity, talk with your doctor or pharmacist.
-They can give you tips on how to deal with any side effects that may be bothersome.
+They can give you tips on how to manage any side effects that may be concerning or bothersome.

 Note: The Food and Drug Administration (FDA) tracks side effects of drugs it has approved.
 If you’d like to notify the FDA about a side effect you’ve had with Evenity, you can do so through MedWatch.